DjoserGenomics/djosergenomics.github.io/_posts/2025-08-05-Scroll-1-Imhoteps-Insights.md

 The legacy of **Imhotep**, **Djoser** _(Will show up in a future scroll ;D)_ and the **Step Pyramid of Djoser** at Saqqara is what inspired **Djoser Genomics**.
 It’s a reminder that every structure — ancient or scientific — begins with a strong, thoughtful foundation, step by step.

 ---

+> Papyrus Background from the Post's Cover photo is from [Freepik](https://www.freepik.com/free-photo/grunge-background_4258615.htm)

+---